-- operational spacecraft, - 406 MHz payloads, - other payloads when applicable (e.g. 406 MHz repeaters), - the readiness and launch schedule of new spacecraft and payloads, - occurrences of almost identical orbital paths of any two satellites, and - significant events affecting the Space Segment, e.g. changes in payload configuration of operational satellites, periodic software resets (watchdog timeouts).
+- operational spacecraft, - 406 MHz payloads, - other payloads when applicable (e.g., 406 MHz repeaters), - the readiness and launch schedule of new spacecraft and payloads, and - significant events affecting the Space Segment, e.g., changes in payload configuration of operational satellites, periodic software resets (watchdog timeouts).

 All Participants should be kept informed of the current status of the Space Segment.
 In order to accomplish this, Space Segment Providers shall inform all Ground Segment operators whenever there is a change to the status of any SAR payload as soon as possible.

 A change in status can be the commissioning (with or without limitations), de-commissioning, or change in configuration of a SAR payload.
-The Secretariat should also be notified of the change in status.
-The Secretariat will update C/S A.001 and distribute the update to all Participants on an annual basis.
-In addition the Secretariat will update the space segment status on the Cospas-Sarsat website.
+The Secretariat should also be notified of the change in status in order to update the space segment status on the Cospas-Sarsat website.